briandoyle89/CSE442_MVP/README.md

 User Story:

+As a first semester UB CSE student, I need another resource for studying materials similar to what I need to complete, with the ability to upload and download from a site, along with keeping track of items I have downloaded and uploaded in the past.
+If I happen to violate any academic integrity rule or academic code of honor, it is solely on my own efforts and responsibility.

 I sign up/login into the website, and I see a variety of classes available with resources.
 I click on a class, and I am presented with a variety of learning materials, from past study guides to past exams.
 I can determine the quality of the help by a group voting system.
 Via the dashboard, I have the option to upload material of my own.
 I have a ratio of work submitted to work downloaded, which I need to keep at a certain level to continue downloading resources.
 This ensures that I help foster an environment of learning by both learning from others and teaching.